Risk Appetite (High Yielding Currencies) Risk Averse (Safe Haven Currencies and Gold)

 Economic Recession

 However: Gold may also gain in value due to demand of the commodity when there is economic growth because people may start buying more jewelry.
-Therefore, Gold may not necessarily follow this sentiment of risk appetite and risk averse all the time.
+Hence, Gold may not necessarily follow this sentiment of risk appetite and risk averse all the time.

 When there is risk averse: